SocketDev/socket-registry-js/SECURITY.md

 **Please do not report security vulnerabilities through public GitHub issues, discussions, or pull requests.**

-Thanks for helping make `@socketregistry` more secure :heart:
+Thanks for helping make `@socketregistry` more secure :sparkling_heart: